DiscordLabSCP/DiscordLab/README.md

 - `DiscordLab.BotStatus.dll` - Will set the bot's status to the current server status.
 - `DiscordLab.ConnectionLogs.dll` - Will send a message in a specific channel when people connect, disconnect or when round starts.
 - `DiscordLab.DeathLogs.dll` - Will send a message in a specific channel when someone dies, or gets killed when cuffed (good for moderation purposes, if needed)
+- `DiscordLab.XPSystem.dll` - Allows integration with the XPSystem plugin (EXILED only) to give you a `/getlevel` (customisable) command and an logger to log when people level up.

 ## Requesting modules